tinymce/tinymce-docs/plugins/mentions.md

 **Note:**  *The values returned in the users array for "id" and "name" all need to be* `String` *values*

-Additionally the success callback can be passed an optional array of extra items, that when clicked will reload the menu and pass additional query parameters to the fetch function.
-The extra items can be used to provide the ability to search with different queries, or show additional results that would normally be slower to fetch, such as a full text search.
-Each extra item should contain a "text" property for the content to be displayed in the menu and a "meta" property for that will be passed back via the fetch query parameter.
+The `success` callback can be passed an optional array of extra items.
+When clicked, the menu reloads and passes additional query parameters to the fetch function.
+The extra items can be used to search with different queries or show additional results, such as a full text search (which is slower to fetch).
+Each extra item should contain:

+* A "text" property for the content to be displayed in the menu.
+* A "meta" property for that will be passed using the fetch query parameter.

 ##### Example with extras